CIRED/EOLES/README.md

 The model requires python 3 to run properly, and it is recommended to use at least python 3.10 (older versions might work but were not tested)

 * **Conda** ou **Pip** depending on your preference:
 Conda and Pip are package managers for Python.
+Conda is recommended.
     * **Conda** \
     You can find all the information you need to download and install Conda here:  \
     _https://docs.conda.io/projects/conda/en/latest/user-guide/install/_ \